Hi, I'm Jonathan Caridia, a New Zealand-based videogame UI artist and designer. Welcome!

 Value harmony with and appreciation of nature

-Weave beauty into all things, even those used for an ugly purpose like combat - perhaps especially so, to somewhat mask it
+Weave beauty into all things, even those used for an ugly purpose like combat - perhaps especially so, to mask it

 Restrained and elegant; Decorative but tasteful